-Know your passwords.
-If you have to make changes to your FAFSA, or send another SAT score, knowing your login and password to the relevant websites will make your meeting with your counselor go more quickly.
+If you have to make changes to your FAFSA®, or send another SAT score, knowing your login and password to the relevant websites will make your meeting with your counselor go more quickly.
 Keep your passwords in a safe place that's easy accessible to you.

-Have a resume ready.
 Most schools require a school counselor recommendation.
-Having a resume ready of your activities, skills, and awards will make the counselor's ability to write a complimentary letter much more likely
+Having a resume ready of your activities, skills, and awards will make the counselor's ability to write a complimentary letter much more likely.

 Always keep in mind that you, the student, are wholly responsible for your college applications.
 Your counselor is just there to guide you forward and complete the steps for which he or she is responsible.
 So remember to stay in the driver's seat and keep yourself organized.
 Good luck and don't forget to smile — you're going to college!